Mondego/spacetime-crawler4py/Deliverables.md

     Submit the list of subdomains ordered alphabetically and the number of unique pages detected in each subdomain.
     The content of this list should be lines containing URL, number, for example: http://vision.ics.uci.edu, 10 (not the actual number here)

+**FINAL SUBMISSION**

+What to submit: a zip file containing your modified crawler code and the report.
+Please submit the entire code (i.e. just compress your modified crawler code directory, including the files you did not modify).
+The file format of the report can be either pure text or PDF.